Oppositional Defiant Disorder: Symptoms and Treatment

 increase the risk of developing Oppositional Defiant Disorder (ODD).

-Understanding risk factors can help reduce the impact of ODD and enhance the progress in management.
+Understanding risk factors can help reduce the impact of ODD and enhance management progress.

-Managing oppositional defiant disorder may involve a comprehensive approach, therapy for ODD, and effective strategies.
-Mental health professionals' support is crucial in managing ODD, consisting of a collaboration of parents, educators, and professional support.
+The treatment and management of oppositional defiant disorder may involve a comprehensive approach, therapy for ODD, and effective strategies.

 The Role of Individual and Family Therapy

-Psychotherapy can be incorporated for both the child and the family can including:
+Psychotherapy can be incorporated for both the child and the family, including:

 Cognitive-Behavioral Therapy (CBT)